Regional Australia Bank offers our members an internal complaint and dispute resolution procedure that is:

 For the purpose of resolving your complaint, we may ask for your personal information, including your name, contact information and the details of your complaint.

 How to contact us

-- In Person: Call into your nearest branch and talk to a staff member during the branch's business hours.
+- In Person: Visit your nearest branch and talk to a staff member during the branch's business hours.

 - Mail: PO Box U631 Armidale NSW 2351